+The one thing you can say after the horrific car crash is that you are alive.
+However, with the catastrophic injuries you sustained, your recovery will take a long time.
+Why?
+Because you have lost a limb.
 The majority of U.S. hospitals that see traumatic amputations report that such cases are the result of motor vehicle crashes, industrial accidents and motorcycle crashes in that order.
 More than half of such incidents led to amputations below the knee, according to a Rutgers University review of traumatic amputation cases.
+Contact our Miami, FL traumatic brain injury lawyer today.

 Surgeries, therapy and relearning

 Whether it was a drunk, distracted or reckless driver who caused the collision, that person must take the responsibility for his or her negligence, which has caused your life to change forever.
 Now, it is up to you to confront new challenges.
+Here are some of the challenges to expect after a traumatic limb loss:- A series of surgeries: Some are necessary to save your life.

 - A lengthy hospital stay: Recovery may take several months.